 Using marking guidance, the examiner grades each competency A-E, with A being excellent, B being good, C being adequate, D being just below adequate and E being poor.
-These grades are later converted into numerical scores and then combined to produce an overall exam score and an average for each of the five competency areas.
+These grades are recorded on tablet devices and are later converted into numerical scores which are combined to produce an overall exam score and an average for each of the five competency areas.

 A candidate awarded a C for each competency at all six stations would indicate a pass overall.
 However, the marks for each competency are averaged, so it is possible to do less well on, say, two stations, and yet still pass overall by getting marks higher than a C at other stations.
 The other requirement for a pass is that each competency area must be marked at C or above at half or more of the stations.